Langholm bought more than 2,000 hectares from a duke’s estate last year to restore nature. Now they have done it again.

 “And I think that's the thing that, hopefully we can show: that actually, it isn't just about restoring the natural world, it is about providing new opportunities and new economic opportunities for people in that as well.”

 Langholm Initiative’s democratic model of ‘co-design’ is in stark contrast to the schemes of some private landowners in Scotland.
-It’s won them support and followers from all over the world.
-Now they’re hoping to repeat the success with the purchase of the second plot from Buccleuch.
+It has won them support and followers from all over the world.

 “We’re really keen that we aren’t just looking inwardly at the town,” adds Barlow, “but giving a really positive, inspiring example of the impact people can have.”